-With a history dating all the way back to 700 AD, Manchester Cathedral is a Grade I listed building and rightfully so.
+With a history dating all the way back to 700 AD, Manchester Cathedral is a Grade I listed building and definitely one of the main places to visit in Manchester.
 Manchester Cathedral is an incredibly impressive building and is totally free to enter (unlike many European cathedrals!).
 If you want to know more about it then you can request a guided tour from one of the volunteers there.

 I actually went to a psychedelic folk gig in Manchester Cathedral when I was about 17 – Coco Rosie – and it was one of the most special and atmospheric performances I’ve ever seen, largely due to the venue.

 8. The Oldest Library in the English Speaking World!